Beyonce Slays Fans With Sexy OTRII Tour Photos On Instagram, Proves Why She’s Queen Bey

-Beyoncé has been traveling the world since June of this year on tour with her husband, rapper Jay-Z. The two have teamed up for their second co-headlining stadium tour, On The Run II (OTRII).
+Beyoncé has been traveling the world since June, on tour with her husband, rapper Jay-Z. The two have teamed up for their second co-headlining stadium tour, On The Run II (OTRII).
 The couple performed the first leg of the tour in Europe, and they are now concluding the second leg of U.S. stops in their tour.
-Beyoncé will perform two shows in her hometown of Houston, Texas this weekend.
+Beyoncé will perform two shows in her hometown of Houston, Texas, this weekend.

 Complex reports that the tour has been wildly successful.
 OTRII is estimated to have earned $150 million so far, and is expected to make another $100 million before its conclusion.
 The power couple has shared the wealth by giving $100,000 in scholarship money to one student in each of the U.S. cities on the tour itinerary.